Leemvale/react-cli/README.md

 npm install
 ```

-And run next command for using rg
+And run next commands for using rg

 ```
+chmod +x cli.js
 npm link
 ```